-6. Recommendation

-6.1 Policy Scrutiny Committee note the attached Facilities Strategy found in appendix A.

-Is this a key decision?

-Do the exempt information No

-categories apply?

-Does Rule 15 of the Scrutiny No

-Procedure Rules (call-in and

-urgency) apply?

-How many appendices does One

-the report contain?

-List of Background Papers: Appendix 1

-Lead Officer: Steve Lockwood, Sports Leisure and City Services

-.
-Manager

-Telephone (01522) 873520
+5.7 Corporate Health and Safety implications There are no specific Health and Safety implications arising from this report 6.
+Risk Implications 6.1 (i) i) Options Explored 6.2 (ii) Key risks associated with the preferred approach 7.
+Recommendation 7.1 Executive are asked to consider the comments from Policy Scrutiny Committee and accept the report and attached Facilities Strategy found in appendix A. Is thi s a kev r decision?
+No Do the exempt information categories apply?
+No Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?
+No How many appendices does the report contain?
+One List of Background Papers: Appendix 1 Lead Officer: Steve Lockwood, Sports Leisure and City Services Manager Telephone (01522) 873520